bekkopen/databasekurs/mongodb/exercises/insert-update-remove.md

   _Remember to use the update operator [$push](http://docs.mongodb.org/manual/reference/operator/update/push/) so that you do not overwrite your entire user document._

   _Go to the source about [updates](http://docs.mongodb.org/manual/reference/method/db.collection.update/)._

+3. ### Remove the user you created
+  Get some first hand experience with the [remove]() method by removing the user you created and updated in 1 and 2.